JimShady/leaseholdmortgages/docs/index.md

 ## The Mortgage Works

+* In June 2023 a contributor provided us with [this list of buildings](https://www.leaseholdmortgages.info/new-build-closed-sites.pdf) Nationwide and The Mortgage Works have black-listed for mortgages
 * As of March 2023 they are still insisting on an EWS1 forms, regardless of freeholder or leaseholder certificates and other documents.
 * As of March 2023: Jess applied for a mortgage extension with mortgage works (Nationwide) last year and were refused as we had a failed EWS1 form.
 We needed the mortgage extension because works are not starting and we can’t sell and at the end of the mortgage term we will have to pay up or lose the flat.
 We had always intended to sell the property before term end but now we are stuck.
 We asked them again this year but they want to know when works will start and finish and a new EWS1 form.
 We cannot give them this as our freeholder is selling up and we have no clue if and when works will start.
 We so know an application has gone into the BSF but can’t progress until the managing agent supplies more info.